Biophill/LIPAD_analyser/README.md

 a peak for climate change, solar power and wind power after the 1997 signature of the kyoto protocol.
 These events are pointed out on the exemple visualisation.

+##Specifications:
+  This visualisation is adapted to any recent version of the firefox browser, or on a local server using chrome or edge.

 ##Content:
 ###HTML file:
   Exemple of a visualisation using environment and energy related key words.